kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

     interface MyTransactionalPublisher : TransactionalPublisher<MyPublisher>
     ```

-It is expected to use `inTx` methods to send such messages, all messages within Lambda will be applied if it is successful and canceled if it fails.
+Use `inTx` methods to send messages in a transaction: all messages inside the `lambda` are committed on successful execution
+and aborted on error.

 ===! ":fontawesome-brands-java: `Java`"